Download the PHP package craftcms/shopify without Composer

 as SHOPIFY_HOSTNAME

 .
-At this point, you should have four Shopify-specific values:
+At this point, you should have the following Shopify-specific values:

 Connect Plugin